danmacklin/erlang_cep/README.md

     							return []}">>.

-The Row Function takes in three parameters :-
+The Row Function takes in five parameters :-

+1. parameters - A list of parameters that are passed into the rowFunction.
+Can be useful for when you want to pass some filters into your row function i.e. if (price > parameters[0]) rather than if (price > 1.00)
+2. joins - A list of joined data where each row in the list represents a join.  [ [FeedName, WindowName, [ Joined Rows ]] ]
-1. row - A String holding the new json document to be matched (I refer to this as a Row).
+3. row - A String holding the new json document to be matched (I refer to this as a Row).
-2. otherRow - A string holding the json data from the last / previous match.
+4. otherRow - A string holding the json data from the last / previous match.
-3. first - A boolean value set to true if this is an initial row check, false if this is checking the new row against previous values.
+5. first - A boolean value set to true if this is an initial row check, false if this is checking the new row against previous values.

 _NB_ For standard windows only the row parameter is used.